Take a Class

 Produced by the National Library of Medicine, MEDLINE is the premier database for medicine and allied health fields.
-Over 5,000 journals are indexed, from 1950 to the present.
+Over 5,000 journals are indexed, from 1946 to the present.
 MEDLINE covers the fields of biomedicine, dentistry, nursing and allied health.
 Ovid is a company through which we access several biomedical databases, one of which is MEDLINE.
-For all intents and purposes, PubMed and Ovid MEDLINE access the same citations, so there is no need to search both.
+PubMed is another means to access the MEDLINE data.
+For the most part, PubMed and Ovid MEDLINE access the same citations, so there is no need to search both.

 Sign in to the library website first to guarantee access to all full-text resources linked from Ovid MEDLINE.

-The default search in Ovid is Advanced Search which contains MeSH term mapping, MeSH subheadings and all of the other functionality you are familiar with when using the Ovid databases.
+The default search in Ovid is Advanced Search which allows for MeSH term mapping and the selection of MeSH subheadings.
 The search examples outlined below illustrate how to search using Advanced Search.